Handshaking Lemma and Interesting Tree Properties

 Handshaking lemma is about undirected graph.
-In every finite undirected graph number of vertices with odd degree is always even.
+In every finite undirected graph, an even number of vertices will always have odd degree.
 The handshaking lemma is a consequence of the degree sum formula (also sometimes called the handshaking lemma)

 How is Handshaking Lemma useful in Tree Data structure?

 Following are some interesting facts that can be proved using Handshaking lemma.

 1) In a k-ary tree where every node has either 0 or k children, following property is always true.